rebalint/aurora-rpg-sheet/source/README.md

 # TODO LIST

-- move files to src and start tracking release config compile results
 - add race, classes, magic, etc
     - load data for these from some sort of config file
         - create an editor for this file maybe?
+- add text-only properties to character (like char description)
 - save+load
 - make everything responsive and tidy up UI in general